h4jo/h4jo_test1/README.md

 Partially Degraded Service - components affected: CircleCI 2.0 Updated 8 min ago - 2.0 Build System Degraded: We've detected an interruption in builds running on our 2.0 infrastructure and are now investigating the cause.
 We will provide more information as it becomes available.
 ```
-There is a fall back though, a locally run circleci builder from https://circle-downloads.s3.amazonaws.com/releases/build\_agent\_wrapper/circleci.
+There is a fall back in case of outages though, a locally run circleci builder from https://circle-downloads.s3.amazonaws.com/releases/build\_agent\_wrapper/circleci.
+Starting it does (nearly) the very same like the hosted circleci, with exception of environment variables which need to be provided locally.